In A Perfect World, There Would be More Answers and Less Questions

 night was not easy to read.
 It was challenging to write and share.
 Yesterday

 was mentally and emotionally messy.
-In life, sometimes, you need to create more chaos to
+Sometimes, you need to create more chaos to

 clean up the original mess.
 Jayde is still struggling to process everything happening